adetunjisunday/Zentel-Network-Service-Center/README.md

 ![akin](https://user-images.githubusercontent.com/107109434/201457581-4055f7c4-2778-48e7-b4f8-76a5c927c83d.PNG)

 ### But should Akin be pardoned?
-Probably if he has high turn around time.
+Probably if he has fast resolution time.

 Unfortunately, Akin still has the worst performing resolution time in two different days.
 He really needs to be put in check